near/NEPs/text/0000-near-shell.md

 As defined later, there is a command `near settings set-default` which copies the current project's settings into the home directory.
 Keys inside the `project-only` object will not be moved.

-If a new project is created and has no project-level settings yet and the home directory has a settings file, this will be used as the template.
+If a new project is created and has no project-level settings file yet, and the home directory has a settings file, the home directory's file will be used as the template.
 Otherwise, a project-level settings file will be created and populated based on the user prompts given during regular usage of `near-shell`.

 #### Configuration